 Step 7: Editing, Presentation, and Submission

 We recommend that you write your thesis in English.
 Please adhere exactly to our formal guidelines.
 Make sure to query formal questions with your supervisor precociously.
 Students writing a final paper at the ISTO will present their work at the Institute's internal Thesis Colloquium.
 The aim of the presentation is to give the students constructive feedback on their work.
-The presentations are each ten minutes long and are held in English.
+The presentations are each ten minutes (PStO 2008) or twenty minutes (PStO 2015) and are held in English.
 These should usually reveal the status of the work, open questions and further steps, and in particular elucidate the research question and methodology.
 Make sure you know the formal requirements of the Examination Office (ISC).
 Please hand in the required number of copies of your thesis independently and on time to the Examination Office and inform your supervisor about your planned filing date.